The motorcycle ride-hailing wars in Nigeria and Uganda is SafeBoda’s to lose – TechCrunch

 “Everyone thought Uber and Bolt would enter Africa to revolutionize the informal boda market,” Sussock told TechCrunch.
 “There was mention of other players, some of which have folded now, but no one mentioned SafeBoda although we were actually doing quite good stuff.
 And that energized us to prove the perception wrong, which was that SafeBoda didn’t really exist”.

-So what has been pivotal to this growth?
 Before founding SafeBoda, Rapa Thomson was also a boda rider.
 As the company’s director of operations, he’s pivotal in making sure the company adopts localized methods with its riders.
 And despite its exciting features, pieces of equipment and safety measures employed, what stands out is how SafeBoda adapts to the boda boda community.
 This has been responsible for the 80% year-on-year retention the company currently enjoys, Sussock said.

 “We tend to localize our product and take a local approach where we hire local guys to be part of the team.
 They help to have boots on the ground and of course, what you see with Nigeria, is not as much a dissimilar story,” the co-CEO added.